Die alten Obstsorten

 Sofia Blind

-Sofia Blind, author, translator and gardener, born 1964, lives in the Lahn valley.
+Author, translator and gardener Sofia Blind, born 1964, lives in the Lahn valley.
 In her one-hectare garden she cultivates over thirty fruit-bearing trees – some rare old varieties such as the ‘Champagne Reinette’, the ‘Beauty of Bath’ or the ‘Great Greengage’ as well as curiosities such as mulberries, persimmons and Chinese dates.
-Her book ‘Words that don’t exist in High German’ was published by DuMont in 2019, and she translates the works of John Lewis-Stempel and Nigel Slater.
+Her book ‘Wörter, die es nicht auf hochdeutsch gibt’ was published by DuMont in 2019, and she translates the works of John Lewis-Stempel and Nigel Slater.